LeleDerGrasshalmi/FortniteEndpointsDocumentation/Fortnite/MCP/operations/EndBattleRoyaleGameV2.md

     "shouldAccumulateToProfileStats": true,
     "shouldSaveToRecentGameLists": true,
     "accolades": [{
-        "accoladeDef": {}, //yes this is missing, this is wayyy toooo much!
+        "accoladeDef": {}, // Yes this is missing, this is wayyy toooo much!
         "templateId": "",
         "count": 1
     }],
-    "shuffledLoadoutUsed": [], //array of strings
+    "shuffledLoadoutUsed": [], // Array of strings
     "shuffledLockerUsedIndex": 0,
-    "usedCosmetics": [], //array of the cosmetics guid "deletedQuestIds": [], //array of the quests guid "grantedQuestDefs": [], //array of the quests guid "secondaryXp": [{
+    "usedCosmetics": [], // Array of the cosmetics GUID "deletedQuestIds": [], // Array of the quests GUID "grantedQuestDefs": [], // Array of the quests GUID "secondaryXp": [{
         "type": "",
         "secondaryXp": 1